-Over the past decade or so, there has been considerable progress in establishing the theoretical foundations of neural networks in the larger domain of statistical learning theory.
-In particular, neural networks can be seen to be solving several standard problems in statistics: regression, classification, and probability density estimation.
+There has been considerable progress in establishing the theoretical foundations of neural networks in the larger domain of statistical learning theory.
+In particular, neural networks can be interpreted as solving several standard problems in statistics: regression, classification, and probability density estimation.
 Here is a summary:

-■ Supervised learning:
+Supervised learning:

-Supervised learning: Training set $\{f_i, g_i\}$
+Supervised learning: Training set {fi,gi}

 Regression: Find a function $\phi$ : f->g, i.e. where g takes on continuous values.
 Fitting a straight line to data is a simple case.
+The weight matrix W in the generic neural network model is a particular case of $\phi$ .